Win RFP Bids 10x Faster with These 5 Tactics

 And more importantly, make sure everything is accurate in your proposal.
 It doesn’t matter if your prospect can scan through your proposal if everything looks like it was put together by a sleep-deprived intern at 2 AM.

-Few things are worse when reading an application or proposal than seeing a bunch of grammar and punctuation errors, or worse, misinformation.
+Few things are worse when reading an application or RFP bid than seeing a bunch of grammar and punctuation errors, or worse, misinformation.

 These errors can be one of the biggest problems with using AI to help win RFP deals.
 If your proposal sounds like a bad auto-translate, you’re in trouble.